jdaymude/xbox2local/README.md

 Thus, if the total number of pages of results is greater than 60, this error will be raised and X API will stop serving results.
 See Issue [#3](https://github.com/jdaymude/xbox2local/issues/3) for further discussion.

+#### ERROR: media_dir path is invalid

+This means that the `media_dir` path you provided in `config.json` is not valid for your platform (Linux, Windows, or macOS).
+The error message from pathvalidate's [validate_filepath()](https://pathvalidate.readthedocs.io/en/latest/pages/examples/validate.html#validate-a-file-path) function that follows explains the error in more detail.
+Note: because sanitization rules differ slightly between platforms, running **xbox2local** with multiple command lines for the same media library may create different, similarly-named subfolders for the same game.

 #### No new screenshots or game clips to download